 - Staff lounge will restrict the number of persons in the lounge to two employees at a time, well distanced.
 Employees are encouraged to access what they require and quickly vacate the area.
 Employees are requested not to eat in this area.
-Devices/surfaces touched must be disinfected after each use. - Copy machine area is also likewise restricted to two persons at a time, well distanced.
-Devices/surfaces touched must be disinfected after each use. - Staff meetings will be virtual, even for employees in the same office or school. - Shared appliances such as the coffee machine refrigerator and microwave can be used one employee at a time, and appliances must be disinfected after each use.
+Devices/surfaces touched should be cleaned after each use. - Copy machine area is also likewise restricted to two persons at a time, well distanced.
+Devices/surfaces touched should be cleaned after each use. - Staff meetings will be virtual, even for employees in the same office or school. - Shared appliances such as the coffee machine refrigerator and microwave can be used one employee at a time and will be disinfected often.